 Full service covers the process design and supply of the complete process line, including measuring & control and laboratory equipment.

-The dimensions and internals of the Vogelbusch fermenter are designed to conform with our IP-8 aeration.
+The dimensions and internals of the Vogelbusch fermenter are designed to conform with our IP-8-Self-Priming Aeration system.
 As long as the dimensions of an existing fermenter or tank are close to the Vogelbusch fermenter a reconstruction is possible.

 Owing to the temperature- and oxygen-sensitive nature of the process it is essential to ensure continuous supply of electricity.
 An emergency power supply unit is necessary for interruption-free operation of the aeration, the cooling aggregate, the cooling water regulation and pump as well as the feed and discharge automation.